xKDR/TSFrames.jl/docs/src/user_guide.md

 ## Indexing and subsetting

 One of the primary features of a timeseries package is to provide ways to index or subset a dataset using convenient interfaces.
-TSx makes it easier to index a `TimeFrame` object by providing multiple intuitive `getindex` methods which work by just using the regular square parentheses(`[ ]`).
+TimeFrames makes it easier to index a `TimeFrame` object by providing multiple intuitive `getindex` methods which work by just using the regular square parentheses(`[ ]`).